The Beginnings of my Book Publishing History

 I didn't stop writing during the six years that I lived and worked in India (2005-2011), but my ventures into book publishing went on hold.
 However, shortly after returning to Canada in 2011, book projects started trickling in.

 In late 2011, I was able to assist my brother and sister-in-law in publishing a book entitled, Your Ears Will Hear: A Journal for Listening to God.
 I was involved with editing, proofreading and some of the design work.
 The book was published by their non-profit charity in Canada (markcentre.org), but it was the first book to be formally published in association with Namesake Writing, Inc.

-Also in 2013, I was privileged to be involved in two more major book projects.
-The first was my own mother's latest work of literary non-fiction, entitled, It Happened in Moscow: A Memoir of Discovery (by Maureen S. Klassen, Kindred Productions, Winnipeg, 2013, in association with the Mennonite Brethren Historical Society).
+In 2013, I was privileged to help out on my mother's latest work of literary non-fiction, entitled, It Happened in Moscow: A Memoir of Discovery (by Maureen S. Klassen, Kindred Productions, Winnipeg, 2013, in association with the Mennonite Brethren Historical Society).
 My role was more in the background on this project, providing support to my mother where necessary as she shaped her story and then later as she negotiated the contract with her publisher.
-I am extremely proud of my mother for this accomplishment and I felt privileged to walk beside her and my father during the process of completing this book.
+I was extremely proud of my mother for this accomplishment and felt privileged to walk beside her and my father during the process of completing this book.